JssXmy/AqTox-MTL-GCN/README.md

 ST-ML Model codes related to ST traditional ML models is located in the '`ML_Modeling`' folder, which includes '`fp_generation_{fp type}.py`' for generating molecular fingerprints(fp) and '`{algorithms}_{fp type}_classification.py`'

 ### Applicability domain (AD)
 Code related to the Applicability Domain is located in the '`AD`' folder.
 This includes data files '`TrainingSet.xlsx`' and '`ExternalSet_pred.xlsx`', as well as the code files '`AD.py`' and '`metAppDomain_ADM.py`'.
+(The code origninated from previous reference: DOI: 10.1021/acs.chemrestox.3c00074)

 `metAppDomain_ADM.py`: Required files for structure activity landscape-based application domains (ADSAL);